Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- Conceding 109.8 points per contest, the Heat are the second-ranked team in the league defensively.
+- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.

-- The Heat are the sixth-ranked team in the league, giving up 41.9 rebounds per game.
+- On the glass, the Heat have given up 41.9 rebounds per contest, which puts them sixth in the league.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, conceding 13.1 makes per game.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Malcolm Brogdon vs. the Heat